Example Usage¶

 [9]:

-Unpaired: set()
+Unpaired: frozenset()

-Each individual diagram is an object of type SimplexPairings, which supports set-like syntax and implements the abstract base class Collection from the Python standard library.
+, which supports set-like syntax and implements the abstract base class Collection

 [10]:

-print("The kernel is non-empty." if dgms_alpha['ker'] else "The kernel is empty.")
+print("The kernel is non-empty." if dgms_alpha["ker"] else "The kernel is empty.")

-# or you can use bool(dgms_alpha.ker)
+# Or you can use bool(dgms_alpha.ker).

 # __len__()

-# get the number of features in the diagram
+# Get the number of features in the diagram

 print(f"The cokernel has {len(dgms_alpha['cok'])} features.")